muhamadapriadi/Scholarship-Dicoding/README.md

 # Submission
-This is a Submission Dicoding project for Machine Learning
+This is a Submission Dicoding project for Machine Learning and Android Developer